Tools

 apfelclaw loads its runtime tool catalog from a JSON manifest (tools.json).
 The model does not read this file directly — the app converts it into an OpenAI-compatible tools payload, sends that to apfel, and maps approved tool calls back to local Swift executors.

-All current tools are read-only.
+Most tools are read-only. add_calendar_event writes to the user’s calendar and always requires confirmation before execution.
 Whether the user is prompted before execution depends on the configured approval mode and each tool’s confirmation policy.

 find_files